glyh/on_pal/language/syntax.md

 Here's some code that maybe of interest:

 ```
+# Specify the dialect information for this source file, this is similar to racket's #lang tag
+lang do
+  use pattern # allow pattern language
+  use multline_string
+end

 # Pattern matching:
 let name: string = "Corvo" # `let` creates a pattern matching, the semantic is similar to that of elixir